-Qwest Communications, which constructed a nationwide high-speed IP network covering more than 25,500 miles in North America, made plans to extend and upgrade their network worldwide.
-Forest was retained to expand Qwest’s network operations at 111 Pavonia Avenue in Jersey City.
+Qwest Communications, which operated a nationwide high-speed IP network covering more than 25,500 miles in North America, sought to extend and upgrade their network worldwide.
+Forest NJ was retained to expand Qwest’s network operations in Jersey City.

 Qwest’s expansion project encompassed 15,000 square feet of the Jersey City space and was completed in three phases.

 The electrical infrastructure services delivered by Forest NJ included:

 - Retrofitting an existing 4,000-amp plant, upgrading it with 21,200-amp rectifier units

 - Providing power from the new plant to eight, dual-feed distribution cabinets

 - Running approximately 19,000 feet of 777-mcm diesel locomotive cable